10 Benefits of Choosing AWS as Your Cloud Platform

 A virtual dedicated server is needed to ensure additional security or when using non-standard technologies.
 Such solutions are also needed by highly visited and loaded resources.

-Amazon offers 2 types ready-made virtual servers: 1) OS + pre-installed software; 2) net operating system.
+Amazon offers 2 types of ready-made virtual servers: 1) OS + pre-installed software; 2) net operating system.

 There are also ready-made AWS solutions with various pre-installed software, such as:

 popular CMS WordPress, Joomla, Drupal, Magento;

 software focused on other goals: Gitlab, LAMP, LEMP, Redmine, Node.js